HITECHCRIME/HC_SG51_Colorized_World/README.md

 all you are but let us live in colorized world till our souls are through)

+(it's a colorized
+colorized world)

 let us live in cold
 until our souls are through
 i swear on our both lives
-upping gear brings the light - close brings the light - to us that's when the colours come out
+upping gear brings the light - close brings the light - to us that's when the colours come out retina's warped, still going forward even bent

-(it's a colorized
-colorized world)

-x
-x
-x
-x

-cauterized wound on diehards
+cauterized wounds on diehards
 always find ways to heal only wanted no masks no guides no secret moves aye ya (reverb)

-authorized drugs with no card sign ending wanted not bad say it i have no life such a lowlife ya
+authorized drugs with no card sign ending wanted not bad they used to say (say it) i have no life such a lowlife ya

 upping gear brings the light - close